bettygordon932/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2024-01-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and collaboration are key in complex systems."

+This quote by computer scientist Donald Knuth emphasizes the importance of not over-optimizing code prematurely during development.
+It suggests that before optimizing, ensure your code is correct, well-structured, and easily understandable.
+Optimization should come later, guided by measurement and analysis (profiling), because often the assumptions about bottlenecks might be wrong, and optimizing too early can lead to unnecessary complexity and harder maintenance.